red-gold/react-social-network/docs/layers/components.md

 ## Add a new component

-To add a new page in Home.jsx (with side-bar and top-bar) :
+To add a new page in Home (with side-bar and top-bar) :

-- In components/Home.jsx
+- In components/Home
 - Inside the [Switch] tag

 ```jsx